Consulting and leading in organisations: psychodynamic and systemic approaches (ED10, online)

 Theory seminars and webinars will introduce you to key concepts such as the individual unconscious, the group unconscious and the institutional unconscious.
 Contemporary papers and case studies will bring theory to life, exploring issues such as authority and power, organisational change and the politics of difference.

-Race, intersectionality and difference are approached using a theoretical, individual and organisational lens, in order to explore how they impact organisational dynamics, and the capacity of leaders, managers and consultants to take up their roles.
+Race, intersectionality and difference are approached using a theoretical, individual and organisational lens, in order to explore how they impact on organisational dynamics, and on the capacity of leaders, managers and consultants to take up their roles.

 A range of conceptual tools will develop your capacity to think critically and systemically about organisations.
 You will learn to map organisational systems and understand the effects of organisational structure on organisational dynamics and vice versa.
 You will be encouraged to think creatively ‘across the boundary’ between the conscious and unconscious aspects of organisational life, including those of the organisational system in which the course takes place.